secure-systems-lab/dsse/envelope.md

 Base64() is [Base64 encoding](https://tools.ietf.org/html/rfc4648), transforming
 a byte sequence to a unicode string.
 Either standard or URL-safe encoding is allowed.

+PEM() is a [PEM encoding](), transforming a DER (binary) encoded X.509 certificate to a base64 encoding with a one-line header and footer.

 ### Multiple signatures